 Our new Policy Communication Toolkit is a resource to bridge the gap that often lies between research and policy.
 It consolidates tools, materials, and approaches PRB has developed and refined over 30 years of training researchers to communicate to policy audiences.

-Strengthen the capacity of researchers conduct in-depth analyses of reproductive health issues and turn those analyses into powerful messages for policy action.
+Strengthen the capacity of researchers to conduct in-depth analyses of reproductive health issues and turn those analyses into powerful messages for policy action.

 Produce cadres of journalists who gain skills to generate accurate, data-driven reporting that motivates and educates change makers in developing countries.